Gas stoves and water heaters face a climate change reckoning

 “With gas stoves in particular, when you run a fire inside your kitchen, it’s producing pollution, and they are usually not ventilated out of your space,” Henchen said.
 “It can be if you run a hood over your cooktop, but we know that a lot of people don’t actually use those.”

-In response to an article published last year in The Atlantic that advocated ditching gas stoves due to health and climate concerns, the American Gas Association issued a statement that sought to downplay the its environmental impact.
+In response to an article published last year in the Atlantic that advocated ditching gas stoves due to health and climate concerns, the American Gas Association issued a statement that sought to downplay the environmental impact.

 “Residential natural gas use for cooking produces less than 0.2% of total annual greenhouse gas emissions, and total U.S. residential natural gas consumption produces the same amount of greenhouse gasses as two weeks of Chinese coal consumption,” the industry group said in its statement.

-While it is true that the use of natural gas heaters and appliances results in approximately 30-45 percent lower emissions than those that run on oil or coal, that's hardly proof that it doesn't contribute to the problem.
+While it is true that the use of natural gas heaters and appliances results in approximately 30 to 45 percent lower emissions than those that run on oil or coal, that’s hardly proof that it doesn’t contribute to the problem.

 Swapping out a gas stove for an electric one amounts to a small first step.
 Only 2.8 percent of all natural gas burned in U.S. homes is used for cooking, according to 2015 data from the U.S. Energy Information Administration.
 In states that have mostly clean sources of electricity, cooking with electricity has a smaller carbon footprint than natural gas, but that’s not always the case.
 When it comes to making a dent in emissions, the scale of stove and water heater conversions is a key question.
 The more households that do it, the bigger the impact.

-As the Build Back Better plan attests, lowering greenhouse emissions from buildings is about to become a much bigger global priority.
-In its most recent report, the United Nations Intergovernmental Panel on Climate Change singled out buildings, saying they "represent a critical piece of a low-carbon future."
+As President Biden’s Build Back Better plan attests, lowering greenhouse emissions from buildings is about to become a much bigger global priority.
+In its most recent report, the United Nations Intergovernmental Panel on Climate Change singled out buildings, saying they “represent a critical piece of a low-carbon future.”

 In response to the report, British Prime Minister Boris Johnson said, “We know what must be done to limit global warming — consign coal to history and shift to clean energy sources, protect nature and provide climate finance for countries on the frontline.”

-As part of its plan to reach a goal of net zero greenhouse gas emissions by 2050, the UK government is looking to ban the sale of gas boilers — including stoves and water heaters — starting in 2025.
+As part of its plan to reach a goal of net zero greenhouse gas emissions by 2050, the U.K. government is looking to ban the sale of gas boilers — as well as stoves and water heaters — starting in 2025.

-Critics of plans to phase out gas hookups are quick to point out that transitioning to electricity will require dramatically scaling up production electricity.
+Critics of plans to phase out gas hookups are quick to point out that transitioning to electricity will require dramatically scaling up electricity production.

-"Of course, if the goal is to truly 'electrify' our national economy we’re not just talking about replacing all existing electricity generation," Paul Gessing, president of New Mexico’s Rio Grande Foundation, a conservative think tank opposed to government spending, wrote at National Review.
-"You’ll need a lot of new electricity for all those new appliances, too.
-Indeed, experts say 'electrification' would increase U.S. electricity consumption by 40 percent."
+“Of course, if the goal is to truly ‘electrify’ our national economy, we’re not just talking about replacing all existing electricity generation,” Paul Gessing, president of New Mexico’s Rio Grande Foundation, a conservative think tank opposed to government spending, wrote in National Review.
+“You’ll need a lot of new electricity for all those new appliances, too.
+Indeed, experts say ‘electrification’ would increase U.S. electricity consumption by 40 percent.”

-Advocates say a wholesale conversion away from fossil fuels the whole point, and doing so would create jobs.
-At a September Senate hearing titled "Examining the Economic Benefits of our Electrifying America's Homes and Buildings," Leah Stokes, associate professor of political science at the University of California, Santa Barbara, testified that the transition to cleaner appliances makes economic sense.
+Advocates say a wholesale conversion away from fossil fuels is the whole point, and doing so would create jobs.
+At a September Senate hearing titled “Examining the Economic Benefits of Our Electrifying America’s Homes and Buildings,” Leah Stokes, associate professor of political science at the University of California, Santa Barbara testified that the transition to cleaner appliances makes economic sense.

-"From the manufacturing of space and water heaters, kitchen ranges and dryers, to their installation by electricians and plumbers, an aggressive commitment to building electric would create 1.1 million new direct and indirect jobs over the next ten years," Stokes said.
+“From the manufacturing of space and water heaters, kitchen ranges and dryers, to their installation by electricians and plumbers, an aggressive commitment to building electric would create 1.1 million new direct and indirect jobs over the next 10 years,” Stokes said.

 In part due to a decades-long public relations campaign by gas companies, cooking over a gas flame is viewed as more aesthetically desirable.
 The California Restaurant Association filed an unsuccessful lawsuit against Berkeley’s natural gas ban that claimed “restaurants specializing in international foods so prized in the Bay Area will be unable to prepare many of their specialties without natural gas.”